bstrdmax/MaxwellVantage/development-tools/technical-guides/05-deployment-guide.md

 | `PROSPECTS_TABLE_NAME`| `YourAirtableProspectsTableName`| The exact name of the table for prospects. |

 ### 4.2 Client-Side Variables (Public)
-These variables are prefixed with `VITE_`, which makes them accessible in your frontend React code.
+These variables are prefixed with `VITE_` and are safe to be exposed to the browser.
+Only Firebase keys should be in this section.

 | Key | Value | Description |
 | :-- | :---- | :---------- |